Can an unmarried couple be living in Dubai?

 Final word on living with your boyfriend or girlfriend in Dubai

 Are you considering coming to Dubai ?
 Are you planning to bring your partner to UAE to live together?
-It’s definitely great to know that now you won’t be a law-breaker and won’t get in trouble doing that.
+It’s definitely great to know that you no longer will be a law-breaker and won’t get in trouble for living with your partner.

 And if you are planning to start a family and have kids together you don’t really need to organize a lavish marriage to officialize your relationship in front of the UAE authorities, a marriage certificate is enough to abide by the law to give a birth.
 You also do not need to get married in the UAE, if you have a marriage proof from your home country or any other country, this will be enough.

-Do you know someone who used to struggle to live in the UAE as an unmarried couple?
+Do you know someone struggling to live in the UAE as an unmarried couple before the new family laws?
 Share the happy news with them!